KTheXIII/embedded_system/Assembly/AVR.md

 }
 ```

-When we call `hello` function the current program counter is pushed onto the stack until `hello` is done and the stack will be poped and return to the `main`.
+When we call `hello` function the current program counter is pushed onto the stack until `hello` is done and the stack will be popped and return to the `main`.
 We can also call `hello` inside `hello`

 Example C++ recursion: